COVESA/dlt-daemon/doc/dlt_offline_logstorage.md

 SyncBehavior=<strategy>              # Specify sync strategy.
 Default: Sync'ed after every message.
 See Logstorage Rinbuffer Implementation below.
 EcuID=<ECUid>                        # Specify ECU identifier
 SpecificSize=<spec size in bytes>    # Store logs in storage devices after specific size is reached.
+GzipCompression=<on or off>          # Write the logfiles with gzip compression.
 ```

 The Parameter "SyncBehavior","EcuID" and "SpecificSize" are optional - all